-In general, assets in the parents’ names (such as 529 plan accounts or taxable accounts) may improve your chances of receiving aid, since a smaller percentage of their value is included in the EFC calculation.
-In contrast, a larger percentage of assets in a student’s name (such as UGMAs/UTMAs) are counted in the EFC calculation and as such could reduce your potential aid package.
+In general, assets in the parents’ names (such as 529 plan accounts or taxable accounts) have minimal impact on your student's potential aid, since a smaller percentage of their value is included in the EFC calculation.
+In contrast, a larger percentage of assets in a student’s name (such as UGMAs/UTMAs) are counted in the EFC calculation and as such could have a larger impact on your potential aid package.

 However, parents need to weigh the impact of financial aid against other considerations, including the tax benefits of various choices and ownership issues.

 Not from federal taxes.
 In some cases, they may be deductible from state income tax.
 For example, Pennsylvania, Maine, Arizona, Kansas, Montana, Missouri, and Minnesota provide for state tax parity, whereby contributions to any 529 plan are eligible for the state's income tax deduction.
 Consult your tax professional for more information.

 Distributions used to pay for qualified educational expenses are exempt from federal taxes and, in some states, from state taxation.
 T. Rowe Price does not withhold taxes.

 Depending on who receives the distribution, either the beneficiary or the account holder is responsible for taxes.
 There is a 10% federal penalty on the earnings of all distributions for nonqualified expenses.

 College savings accounts are free of federal taxation* when used to pay for qualified educational expenses, so any earnings can grow at a greater rate than those in a taxable account.
 Over time, the difference may be considerable.
 Visit Compare College Savings Options for an in-depth comparison of 529 plans versus other college savings vehicles.

 *Please check with your state or a tax advisor regarding the specific tax rules for your state.